First Amendment to the United States Constitution: Free exercise of religion

 The acknowledgement of religious freedom as the first right protected in the Bill of Rights points toward the American founders' understanding of the importance of religion to human, social, and political flourishing.
 The First Amendment makes clear that it sought to protect "the free exercise" of religion, or what might be called "free exercise equality."
 Free exercise is the liberty of persons to reach, hold, practice and change beliefs freely according to the dictates of conscience.
 The Free Exercise Clause prohibits governmental interference with religious belief and, within limits, religious practice.
 "Freedom of religion means freedom to hold an opinion or belief, but not to take action in violation of social duties or subversive to good order."
 The clause withdraws from legislative power, state and federal, the exertion of any restraint on the free exercise of religion.
 Its purpose is to secure religious liberty in the individual by prohibiting any invasions thereof by civil authority.
-"The door of the Free Exercise Clause stands tightly closed against any governmental regulation of religious beliefs as such, Cantwell v.
-Connecticut, 310 U. S. 296, 310 U. S. 303.
-Government may neither compel affirmation of a repugnant belief, Torcaso v.
-Watkins, 367 U. S. 488; nor penalize or discriminate against individuals or groups because they hold religious views abhorrent to the authorities, Fowler v.
-Rhode Island, 345 U. S. 67; nor employ the taxing power to inhibit the dissemination of particular religious views, Murdock v.
-Pennsylvania, 319 U. S. 105; Follett v.
-McCormick, 321 U. S. 573; cf. Grosjean v.
-American Press Co., 297 U. S. 233."
+In Cantwell v.
+Connecticut (1940), the Court held that the Due Process Clause of the Fourteenth Amendment applied the Free Exercise Clause to the states.

+The Court further explained in Employment Division v.
+Smith (1990) that "the 'exercise of religion' often involves not only belief and profession but the performance of (or abstention from) physical acts: assembling with others for a worship service, participating in sacramental use of bread and wine, proselytizing, abstaining from certain foods or certain modes of transportation."
+Judge Learned Hand said in the 1953 case Otten v.
+Baltimore & Ohio R. Co.: "The First Amendment ... gives no one the right to insist that, in pursuit of their own interests others must conform their conduct to his own religious necessities."

-The Free Exercise Clause offers a double protection, for it is a shield not only against outright prohibitions with respect to the free exercise of religion, but also against penalties on the free exercise of religion and against indirect governmental coercion.
-Relying on Employment Division v.
-Smith (1990) and quoting from Church of the Lukumi Babalu Aye, Inc. v.
-Hialeah (1993) the Supreme Court stated in Trinity Lutheran Church of Columbia, Inc. v.
+The Free Exercise Clause offers a double protection, for it is a shield not only against outright prohibitions with respect to the free exercise of religion but also against penalties on the free exercise of religion and against indirect governmental coercion.
+The Supreme Court stated in Trinity Lutheran Church of Columbia, Inc. v.
 Comer (2017) that religious observers are protected against unequal treatment by virtue of the Free Exercise Clause and laws which target the religious for "special disabilities" based on their "religious status" must be covered by the application of strict scrutiny.